About our Faith

 The Church of Scotland link above gives guidance on how to pray and includes the words of The Lord's Prayer.
 You'll also find it in this site's Worship With Us section (Newcomer's Guide).

-If you would like prayers to be said for someone, we now have a Prayer Group which meets on Week 1 and Week 3 of the month - in the Lounge Area of the Lower Hall after Sunday Morning Service.
+If you would like prayers to be said for someone, or would like to join us, to feel the strength of fellowship and contribute to the power of prayer, we now have a Prayer Group which meets every week in the Lounge Area of the Lower Hall, at 12.30pm after Sunday Morning Service.
+(Please check the Home Page What's On /View More Events Calendar for any updates).
+Meetings are also held on the last Wednesday of each month at 3.15pm in the Lounge.
 (Prayer request box in the vestibule).

 Reading the Bible